alf808/juicy-kiwi/README.md

 ### **ephemeral accounts**

-when you register a new account, from the inspector we know that the fields (or keys) are used.
+when you register a new account, from the inspector we know that the fields (or keys) used are:

 ![columns used](upon_registration.png)